rsms/immutable-cpp/README.md

 ```

 #### rest() → Array
-Returns an array with all items but the first.
-Equiv to slice(1).
-Called "pop_front" or "shift" in some mutative implementations.
+Returns an array without the first value.
+This operation is sometimes called "pop_front" or "unshift" in some mutative implementations.

 ```cc
 ref<Array> rest() const;